By Arnie Fertig

 It's a good idea to start with a fairly broad search with a limited number of parameters, and then add or filter the results (i.e. jobs posted this week for specific employers) until you get a reasonable number of positions you can fruitfully examine.

 The center of your LinkedIn homepage is devoted to updates.
 Here, you'll not only see articles that the Pulse feature thinks you might be interested in, but more to the point of this article you'll see the status updates of your connections.
-Take time to scroll through these updates on a regular basis because updates are not searchable.
+Take time to scroll through these updates on a regular basis.

 Often you'll find recruiters, hiring managers, or HR staffers post something like "Looking to hire XXX" with a link to a description of the role to be filled.